Hives/radio-app/front-end/README.md

 Create a production build at `build/`: `yarn build`

-Serve the production build on a particular port: `yarn serve -l 3000`
+Serve the build on the default port of 3000: `yarn serve`

+## Environment variables

+The address of the api defaults to `localhost`.
+To connect over the network you'll need to set the environment variable `REACT_APP_SERVER_IP` to the correct ip address.